SafderKhan0800/proxy_checker/README.md

 # proxy_checker
-💻 The ULTIMATE Proxy Checking Tool for Cybersecurity Professionals &amp; Ethical Hackers!  🚀 Features: ✅ Supports HTTP, HTTPS, SOCKS4, SOCKS5
+💻 The ULTIMATE Proxy Checking Tool for Cybersecurity Professionals &amp; black hat Hackers!  🚀 Features: ✅ Supports HTTP, HTTPS, SOCKS4, SOCKS5

 HOW TO USE COMMANDS !